POLK COUNTY

 Euclid (Great Northern) - This station was originally on US 75 at 5th Street.
 According to the 1915 GN Valutation Records, the station measured 30'x60'.
 No build date was given in those records.

-Lengby (Great Northern) - This station was originally on the east side of Main Avenue (formerly Till Avenue).
+Lengby (Great Northern) - This station was originally on the east side of Main Avenue (formerly Till Avenue) on the north side of the tracks.
+It has since been move a half mile west, but still along the tracks, and is now used as a private residence.

 Tilden Junction (NP & GN) - The agents bay only has one side of glass, but there were two sets of windows on the agents bay at right angles, one for the NP and one for the GN.
 In the remodeling, the agents bay became part of the kitchen and one set of windows was removed.
 This was on the NP's Red Lake Falls Branch.
 This station was south of the village near the crossing of the GN/NP in Section 22 of Tilden Township.
 According to the 1915 GN Valutation Records, this station measured 24'x71' and ownership was split 50/50 between the GN and NP.
 According to the NP Valuation Records of 1917, the station was built in 1905.
 The station at Tilden Junction was famous for having two women as live-in station agents/employees in the late 1940s/early 1950s.